hyosung11/Launch-School/Courses/journal.md

 18:02 Time for dinner.
 I'm almost done with the revised study guide.

 18:43 Finished the revised study guide.
 Now I want to make code examples to prepare for the interview.

+## 20220627 월요일

+09:06 Ready to study for the JS129 Interview Assessment now.

+09:30 I feel a little hot and a little tired.
+I might go study in the kitchen now.